314arhaam/mockingjay/README.md

 # MockingJay

 Generate synthetic mock data, control randomness and sparsity, and apply custom functions to derive outputs.
-Designed for quick prototyping, testing, or generating datasets programmatically.
+Designed for quick prototyping, testing, or generating datasets, programmatically.

 ---